-- Provider agencies and practitioners adhere to all Medicaid requirements. - Provider agencies adhere to cultural competency guidelines

-• Provider agencies must be knowledgeable and have experience in trauma-informed care and working with individuals from the cultural groups of those being served.

-• The provider agency ensures that staff receive Mandated Reporting training which is provided throughout New York State and Personal Safety in the Community training prior to service delivery.

-• The provider agency ensures that practitioners maintain the licensure necessary to provide services
+- Provider agencies and practitioners adhere to all Medicaid requirements. - Provider agencies adhere to cultural competency guidelines - Provider agencies must be knowledgeable and have experience in trauma-informed care and working with individuals from the cultural groups of those being served. - The provider agency ensures that staff receive Mandated Reporting training which is provided throughout New York State and Personal Safety in the Community training prior to service delivery. - The provider agency ensures that practitioners maintain the licensure necessary to provide services under their scope of practice under State law if applicable.

-The provider agency ensures that practitioners maintain the needs are needs any to provide services

-• The provider agency ensures that any insurance required by the designating state agency is obtained and maintained.

-• The provider agency ensures that any safety precautions needed to protect the child population served are taken as necessary and required by the designating State agency.
+- The provider agency ensures that any insurance required by the designating state agency is obtained and maintained. - The provider agency ensures that any safety precautions needed to protect the child population served are taken as necessary and required by the designating State agency.